 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) tutorial attendance and participation; (2) assignment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial attendance and participation; (2) mid-semester test; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)